mochang2/info-sec/info-sec-project/README.md

 Now, let's assume one attacker, with many trials, eventually knows that there is an 'auth_user' table that has user credentials and the name of the columns of the table.
 With _union select_, the attacker can know the id, username and password of the users.
 The attacker enters
 >' and 1=2 union select id, username, password, null from auth_user#

-Any false condition follows after _and_ for the backend function not to return anything from a 'posts_post' table.
+Any false condition follows after _and_ for the backend function to return nothing from a 'posts_post' table.
 As a result, only user credentials are returned.
 ![blind sql the end result - get credentials](https://user-images.githubusercontent.com/63287638/120583324-f28e7f80-c468-11eb-84bf-5d26b56e50c4.PNG)
 With this information, the attacker can log in as an __administrator__.
 </br>